 Getting around the Buenos Aires City is an experience in and of itself.The city of Buenos Aires extends 202 square kilometers, divided into 48 different neighborhoods (barrios in spanish) with about 13 million people inhabiting this incredible bustling city.
-Being a business and trade capital of South America, the public transportation that you use to get from your mente argentina apartment or argentine homestay to your internship in buenos aires is also used by the locals, young and old, people living in the city and out in la provincia, tourists and travelers all year long!
-Here is a little Mente Argentine break down on how to get around Buenos Aires:
+Being a business and trade capital of South America, the public transportation that you use to get from your Mente Argentina apartment or Argentine homestay to your internship in Buenos Aires is also used by the locals, young and old, people living in the city and out in la provincia, tourists and travelers all year long!
+Here are some tips on how to get around:

 The Buenos Aires subway system has 6 lines, differentiated by color and number.
-Lines E (purple) and A(light blue) run down the southern end of the city, lines B (red) and D (green) on the northern, and the C (dark blue) and the new line H (yellow) run perpendicular and serve as connections In between lines as well.
-All the lines converge in the very center of the city, around Corrientes and 9 de Julio or near Plaza de Mayo where the casa rosada (president’s house) is located.
+Lines E (purple) and A(light blue) run down the southern end of the city, lines B (red) and D (green) on the northern, and the C (dark blue) and H (yellow) run south/north and serve as connections in between lines as well.
+All the lines converge in the very center of the city, around Corrientes and 9 de Julio or near Plaza de Mayo where the Casa Rosada (president’s house) is located.
 As Mente Argentine study abroad participants, you will mostly be using the B and D lines that run down Corrientes and Santa Fe, going through the center of the city as well as Palermo, Recoleta, Belgrano, Abasto, Once, Villa Crespo, Micro Centro, all some of the most interesting and popular neighborhoods in the city!

-- Fun Fact: The A (light blue) line is the original subway line opened in 1913 making it the first subway system in all of latin america and the southern hemisphere.
-The subway cars are older, made of wood and have hanging latern-style lights, the doors still open manually, and the trim on the walls in the stops are marked with different colors so that during rush ho
+- Fun Fact: The A (light blue) line is the original subway line opened in 1913 making it the first subway system in all of Latin America and the southern hemisphere.

 The bus system in Buenos Aires can seem quite complicated at first, but after a week of getting used to, it is one of the truest porteño experiences you can have!
-Finally memorizing one of two bus lines can be quite the accomplishment.
+Finally learning how to navigate a couple of bus lines is a satisfying (and practical) accomplishment.

-There are over 135 working bus lines going not only through every neighborhood in the city, but also taking you to several cities in the Buenos Aires province.
-The bus has to be flagged down when waiting at the bus stop, and you have to tell the driver how much you want for your fare (general 3.50).
+There are over 135 working bus lines going not only through every neighborhood in the city, but also to several cities in the Buenos Aires province.
+Flag down the bus from the bus stop (numbered – they won’t stop at other bus stops), and once on, tell the driver your destination and he will charge you accordingly.

-- Fun Fact: The bus system used to work on commission for the bus drivers but it became a dangerously competitive system, and the buses stopped being efficient as well as safe.
+- Fun Fact: The bus system used to work on commission for the bus drivers but it became dangerously competitive, and the buses stopped being efficient OR safe.
 Drivers would choose not to stop when it wasn’t worth it for the number of passengers they could pick up, and would drive more recklessly.
 As a solution to these issues, it was changed into a privatized system, meaning individual bus companies own individual bus lines.

 Trenes Urbanos (Urban Trains)